ciwen3/Public/python/steganography/README.md

 # Requirements:
-1. from PIL import Image
-2. from PIL import ImageColor
+1. Pillow (PIL) for Python
-3. import binascii
+2. binascii

 # Use: